byunghoon82/FossID_Scan_Integration_Release/README.md

 --targetpath: Full path including source code to be analyzed in FossID server
   + Need to change 'webapp_scan_path_enable=1' to use this option in /fossid/etc/fossid.conf file
   (NOTE: Please, do not use `--targetpath` with `Git Config` and `Upload Target File`)
---dependencyScanRun: Set 0 or 1 to trigger dependency scan after source code scan
+--dependencyscanrun: Set 0 or 1 to trigger dependency scan after source code scan
 			         (default: 0)
 --ignorevalue: Set ignore values.
 This value is separated by commas and the order of this values is matched with the order of ignoretypes value
 --ignoretype: Set ignore types.
 This value is separated by commas and the order of this values is matched with the order of ignorevalue value